mhungdangbuonngu/object_detection/README.md

-## Object_detection project where i learn about YOLO
+## Object_detection project where I learn about YOLO
-# only some random small object detection to make a final big project for object detection
+# Only some random small object detection prjs to make a final big project for object detection